luquelab/Athena/docs/courses/capsid_workshop_fall_2021/capsid_anatomy_session_2021-10-27.md

 ### The three foundations of Athena:
 + Constant restructuring (refactoring) of scienctific knowldege.
     + Restraining the spontaneous increase of scientific noise (entropy).
-+ Sharing the scientific state-of-the-art transparently and unpretentiously.
++ Sharing state-of-the-art science transparently and unpretentiously.
-    + Hampering bombastic scientific rhetoric.
+    + Hampering inaccessibility and bombastic scientific rhetoric.
 + Governing scientific knowledge of the people, for the people, and by the people.
     + Decoupling knowledge from journal publications (professional validation, advertisement, and promotion).